JedWalton/.dotfiles/bin/readme.md

+Tested on Debian 11

-#After cloning the repo into ~/.dotfiles run:
+##After cloning the repo into ~/.dotfiles run:
 $ stow .

 #To clean up symlinks run: